Squares and Triangles

-"Squares And Triangles" is the debut single released by Thompson Twins.
-It was written when the band was a four-piece consisting of Tom Bailey, Pete Dodd, John Roog, and Chris Bell.
-The single was originally released in three different colored sleeves (red/yellow, red/green, red/white).
-In 1982, the single was re-released in a black/white sleeve as a free EP along with the album Set featuring "Weather Station", a track composed by Tom Bailey for an independent film called 'The Onlooker' (1982) and "Modern Plumbing".
-"Modern Plumbing" was a song recorded in late 1979 by The Blankets, a project including Tom Bailey, John Hade, and Traci.
-The track was used as the intro tape to the live shows for the first year or two of performing in London.
+In 1982, the single was rereleased in a black/white sleeve as a free EP along with the album Set featuring "Weather Station", a track composed by Tom Bailey for an independent film called The Onlooker (1982), and "Modern Plumbing", first recorded in late 1979 by the Blankets, a project including Bailey, John Hade and Traci Newton-Ingham.
+The track was recorded for a total cost of 60 pence and was used as the intro music for the band's early live shows in London.
+This information is written on the reverse of the rereleased 7" version included with some copies of Thompson Twins' second album (Set).